Warewolf-ESB/Warewolf/README.md

-Warewolf-Service-Bus
+Warewolf-ESB
 ====================

-This is the main repository for the Warewolf Service Bus.
+The main repository for Warewolf Easy Service Bus (ESB).
 The repository includes the code-base for the Warewolf Studio and Warewolf Server.
+Warewolf ESB is the easiest Service Bus available and can be deployed by anyone, into any system, anywhere, anytime… and it’s free.